microsoft/RAG-Knowledge/docs/01_RAG_Knowledge.md

 ![alt text](images/genai_evaluation_aistudio.png)

 Azure AI Studio recommends starting with manual evaluation before proceeding to automated evaluation.
 Automated evaluation supports large-scale measurement of system quality and safety, facilitating continuous assessment.
 Additionally, using AI-assisted metrics allows for evaluation even in the absence of ground truth.

----

-Let me know if any adjustments are needed!